Bestmed Non Profit Mutual Medical Scheme

 As you get older, you move from Beat to Pace options that appeal to families:

-- Pace 1 is aimed at growing, healthy families that realise the need for extensive day-to-day medical aid cover and excellent hospital benefits.
+- Pace 1 is for growing, healthy families that realise the need for extensive day-to-day medical aid cover and excellent hospital benefits.
 Preventative care is also important, along with chronic medicine cover.

 - Pace 2 is aimed at families that are “established” and need good freedom of choice when mom, dad or the kids need to see doctors or specialists, or if they have to go to hospital.
 There are also out-of-hospital benefits and extensive chronic benefit cover.